RobertBickers/umbraco-rapid-converter/README.md

 # Rapid Umbraco Conversion Tool
-.NET Library that facilitates a notation based conversion into Umbraco Document Types and Templates
+.NET Library that facilitates a notation based conversion from simple markup into Umbraco DocumentTypes and Templates

+---
+#### What is it for?

+The Rapid Umbraco Conversion tool lets you quickly import designer.html files into Umbraco by using some simple notation within the html.

+It is ideal for converting templates such as those purchased at [Wrapbootstrap.com](https://wrapbootstrap.com/ "Wrapbootstrap") into Umbraco Websites.

+Simply replace the text in these templates with a suitable tag, and run the Converter against your modified files to see them get created in no time.

+---

 Use the following notation to define Document Types within Markup: